rubymonsters/ruby-for-beginners/15_everything_an_object.md

 => Class
 ```

-There's a class named `Class`, and the class `String` *is a* `Class`.
+There's a class named `Class`, and the class `String` is an object that *is a*
+`Class`.

+Ok, this might get a little confusing, when you think about it too hard.
-While this knowledge might not be super useful in praxis most of the time, it
+However, while this might not be super useful in praxis, it is kinda cool to
-is kinda cool to see how in Ruby, where everything is an object, even classes
+see how in Ruby, where everything is an object, even classes are objects, and
-are objects, and have their own class.
+have their own class.

-So let's move on to more practical things.
+But let's move back to more practical things.

 #### Calling methods

-Objects have methods, allowing us to do interesting stuff with them.
+Objects have methods attached to them, allowing us to do interesting stuff with
+them.
+An object's methods are like things that a person can *do*.
+Like we can
+ask a person for their name, and they will "return" their name to us.
+Or we
+can ask them to prepare, and bring a cup of tea for us.
+Or we could ask them
+to remember a phone number, or email password.

+As Rubyists we actually say that we "talk to objects".
+And we do so by calling
-We used methods in the example above: `class` and `is_a?` are methods that we
+methods on them.
+We used methods in the example above: `class` and `is_a?` are
-called on the object `"this is a string"`.
+methods that we called on objects like the string `"this is a string"`.

 In Ruby, methods are called on objects by using a dot, like so: